 I did not visit Sarajevo.
 I would love to visit Sarajevo because it’s a remarkable place and I love to travel.
-But I don’t think visiting is necessary to meet the demands of verisimilitude, and it can be an obstacle.
-The truth is, I could never be there as anything other than a tourist, and I can never personally see and experience the place but through the filter of my own expectations as a visitor, my personal likes and dislikes, how I happen to feel and who I happen to meet and what I happen to eat the week that I’m visiting.
+But I don’t think visiting a place is necessary to meet the demands of verisimilitude, and it can be an obstacle if one labours under the illusion that being there in person is the same as knowing what it’s like to be a native/resident.
+The fact is, I could never be there as anything other than a tourist, and I can never personally see and experience the place but through the filter of my own expectations as a visitor, my personal likes and dislikes, how I happen to feel and who I happen to meet and what I happen to eat the week that I’m visiting.
 I would only ever experience the city in its host guise.
-And, of course, visiting Sarajevo now doesn’t take me to Sarajevo under siege twenty years ago.
-I think a more accurate way to conjure a place is to read many accounts by actual residents of that place and time.
-Reading these accounts gives one a sense of the commonalities of living there, what it feels like to be a native resident, as well as the vast range of diverse experiences that living in one place offers.
-Each account amplifies and qualifies/corrects the previous account and in this manner I can come far closer to what my characters would see, think, feel, experience than my personal response to a place over the course of a few days could ever do.
+And, of course, visiting Sarajevo now doesn’t take me to Sarajevo under siege twenty-five years ago.
+Even personally interviewing those who lived there at that specific time will give distorted results due to the observer effect.

 How was it that you felt confident enough to write in the voice of a teenage boy?
 Considering that you are neither a teenager nor a boy.

 How do you justify the gang violence you describe in the book?
-Thousands of former Yugoslavians immigrated to North America, bearing the scars of that war, who are good law-abiding citizens, and not delinquents at all.
+Thousands of former Yugoslavians immigrated to North America bearing the scars of that war who are good law-abiding citizens and not delinquents at all.

-I researched PTSS and its relationship to violent behaviour to make sure my representation was plausible and found that traumatized youth, as well returning veterans, can present with extreme violent behaviour, and, more prevalently, with extreme violent fantasies.
+I researched PTSS and its relationship to violent behaviour to make sure my representation was plausible and found that traumatized youth, as well as returning veterans, can present with extreme violent behaviour, and, more prevalently, with extreme violent fantasies.
 Are Jevrem and his gang in actuality as violent as he presents them to be?
 Jevrem is a compulsive liar.
 How reliable is his voice, his storytelling?
-Do the home invasions really go down the way he tells them?
-Is it possible that he did go with his gang to Andrew’s house but only yelled at Andrew on his front step, that the rest was another instance of the violent fantasies that both torment Jevrem and satisfy a compulsive need to assert his control over any confrontational situation, thereby relieving his feelings of powerlessness and humiliation as a refugee in a struggling refugee family.
-Research shows that feelings of powerlessness, humiliation, and lack of control in young men, especially (due to prevailing gendering pressures), whether caused by poverty, racism, refugee status, war trauma or other traumas, can (though won’t necessarily) lead to a number of concerning symptoms, including deep depression, violent fantasies, anti-social activity of various kinds, petty crime, gang membership, major crime, etc. As in some of these cases, Jevrem has become the perpetrator, even if only in his own mind, so he won’t any longer be the victim.
+Do the home invasions really go down the way he recounts them?
+Is it possible that he did go with his gang to Andrew’s house but only yelled at Andrew on his front step, that the rest was another instance of the violent fantasies that both torment Jevrem and satisfy a compulsive need to assert his control over any confrontational situation, thereby relieving his feelings of powerlessness and humiliation as a refugee in a struggling refugee family?
+Research shows that feelings of powerlessness, humiliation, and lack of control in young men, especially (due to prevailing gendering pressures), whether caused by poverty, racism, refugee status, war trauma or other traumas, can (though won’t necessarily) lead to a number of concerning symptoms, including deep depression, violent fantasies, “anti-social” activity of various kinds, petty crime, gang membership, major crime.
+As in some of these cases, Jevrem has become the perpetrator, even if only in his own mind, so he won’t any longer be the victim.